Therapist vs. Psychiatrist vs. Psychologist: Which Career Choice Is Right for You?

 Becoming a Psychologist

-Most psychologist roles require a doctoral-level degree in their field, though some organizations may permit psychologists to practice with only a master’s degree.
+Most psychologist roles require a doctoral-level psychology degree in their field, though some organizations may permit psychologists to practice with only a master’s degree.
 According to the BLS, this is particularly true of psychologists employed by schools or in industrial settings.
 Psychologists must also pursue licensing, with requirements that differ from state to state.

 Psychologist Salary